LEEYJ1021/structural-signal-irrelevance/README.md

 A sixth, quieter fix: two accounts in the trajectory-usable sample turned out, on four-signal profiling (all-time scale, registration-burst pattern, template/naming signal, real spend), to be test/QA setups rather than real advertisers, and were excluded via a pre-specified rule now encoded in `config/config.yaml` — logged rather than applied ad hoc.

+### 5.2 What This Sample Can and Cannot Tell Us (read before the result below)

+Study 2's confirmatory sample is small — n=29 customers once the growth-slope outcome is aggregated to the level at which account maturity actually varies (§5.1, point 5).
+Rather than let that constraint surface only as a caveat attached after a p-value, this section states up front, in one place, exactly what a sample this size can and cannot establish — so the H-S2.1 result in §5.3 can be read as a **rigorously characterized small-sample result**, not simply a "small sample, weak result."

+- **What the sample was pre-registered to detect.** A power simulation (500 iterations, reusing the real cluster structure) run *before* the confirmatory test established that this design can reliably detect only large standardized effects (β ≈ 0.5, 88% power) — smaller effects may go undetected simply because the sample lacks the power to find them, independent of whether they exist.
+- **Why the estimator itself had to change.** The originally planned mixed-effects model (customer random intercept + a customer-level-only predictor) is structurally non-identified at this design — a simulation confirmed a 100% convergence-failure rate (§5.1, point 5; [Appendix A, entry 4](#a4-a-customer-random-intercept-mixed-model-mixedlm-was-the-planned-rq1-estimator)).
+The customer-level aggregate OLS actually used is the simpler, identifiable alternative, with a cluster (customer-label) permutation test as the pre-registered final arbiter whenever it and OLS disagree, because 29 clusters sits below the usual 40–50+ comfort threshold for trusting asymptotic cluster-robust standard errors alone.
+- **Why a leave-one-out re-run is mandatory, not optional.** One customer alone contributes roughly a third of the trajectory-usable sample.
+Four-signal profiling confirmed this customer is a genuine large advertiser, not a bulk/template account worth excluding ([Appendix A, entry 8](#a8-the-largest-customers-influence-was-checked-not-assumed-away)) — so instead of dropping it, the confirmatory design requires every H-S2.1 result to be re-run with this customer removed, and requires both runs to agree in sign before the hypothesis is credited either way.
+- **Why winsorizing and rank-based regression are both run alongside OLS.** A coefficient driven by a couple of high-leverage observations looks identical, at the level of a single OLS p-value, to a genuine small effect.
+Winsorizing (10%) and a fully rank-based (Spearman-style) regression are run as a matched pair specifically to distinguish these two cases: if the raw-scale coefficient collapses or flips sign under either transformation, that is the signature of leverage, not signal.
+- **What "non-significant" does and does not mean here.** A non-significant p-value only establishes that this sample could not distinguish the observed association from zero at conventional confidence — it does not by itself establish that the true association *is* zero.
+A formal two-one-sided-test (TOST) equivalence procedure is therefore run against a pre-specified ±0.20 standardized-effect-size margin wherever a null result is central to the argument (§8, Figure 9), so that "failed to reject the null" and "formally confirmed as equivalent to zero" are never silently conflated.

+With all five of these pre-registered safeguards stated up front, §5.3 below reports one confirmatory result, checked five independent ways.

-### 5.2 Does account maturity predict how fast a new ad group grows?
+### 5.3 Does account maturity predict how fast a new ad group grows?
 (H-S2.1)

-With the sample and the model finally sound, the study could ask the question it actually set out to answer.
+With the sample and the model finally sound, and this sample's power/robustness envelope stated in §5.2, the study could ask the question it actually set out to answer.

 ![Figure 5 | Cold-start sample construction and RQ1 confirmatory test](figures/Figure5_coldstart_funnel_and_RQ1_null.png)

 **Figure 5(A) — The sample-construction funnel** (`figures/make_figure5_coldstart_funnel_and_rq1_null.py`; documents the RQ-S2.0 → item-level cold-start deviation, §2.3): 250 candidates → 222 with sufficient activity → 207 excluding near-zero-spend accounts → 204 with a complete 30-day early window (29 customers once aggregated).
 The median account behind these "cold-start" ad groups was already 2,853 days old — visual proof that this is a story about expansion inside mature accounts, not onboarding new ones.

-**Figure 5(B) — tests H-S2.1.** Account maturity (log-transformed, standardized count of all-time ad groups) was tested against each customer's mean initial 30-day growth slope (n=29).
+**Figure 5(B) — tests H-S2.1, applying every safeguard from §5.2.** Account maturity (log-transformed, standardized count of all-time ad groups) was tested against each customer's mean initial 30-day growth slope (n=29).
 The raw-scale OLS coefficient was weakly positive (β=8.34) but non-significant (p=.576), and the pre-registered decision rule — a cluster permutation test (10,000 iterations) — agreed: p=.663.
 The 95% bootstrap CI [-15.84, 43.08] comfortably contained zero.
-Dropping the largest customer (35.8% of the sample) as a sensitivity check changed nothing (permutation p=.702) — this leave-one-out re-run is a **required** step in the confirmatory design precisely because that customer alone accounts for a third of the trajectory-usable sample, and profiling confirmed it as a genuine large advertiser rather than a bulk/template account worth excluding ([Appendix A, entry 8](#a8-the-largest-customers-influence-was-checked-not-assumed-away)).
-Most tellingly, that weak positive coefficient collapsed to β=1.48 under winsorizing and **flipped sign entirely** under a rank-based regression (β=-0.0196) — the signature of a result driven by a couple of high-leverage outliers rather than a genuine relationship.
+Dropping the largest customer (35.8% of the sample) as the required leave-one-out sensitivity check changed nothing (permutation p=.702).
+Most tellingly, the weak positive coefficient collapsed to β=1.48 under winsorizing and **flipped sign entirely** under a rank-based regression (β=-0.0196) — the signature, per §5.2, of a result driven by a couple of high-leverage outliers rather than a genuine relationship.
 The standardized effect size (β=.085) sits at just 17% of the large-effect threshold the pre-registered power simulation was built to detect.

-**A formal equivalence test (TOST) sharpens this point.** Failing to reject a point-null is not the same as confirming an effect is absent.
-A two-one-sided-test procedure against a ±0.20 standardized-effect-size equivalence margin returns **p = .197 — equivalence is not established.** The honest statement is therefore two-sided: this sample would have detected a large effect and did not (the pre-registered power simulation), **and** this sample cannot formally rule out a small-to-moderate effect existing but falling below detection (the TOST result).
+**The TOST equivalence test flagged in §5.2 confirms the sample cannot go further than this.** A two-one-sided-test procedure against the pre-specified ±0.20 standardized-effect-size equivalence margin returns **p = .197 — equivalence is not established.** The honest statement is therefore two-sided: this sample would have detected a large effect and did not (the pre-registered power simulation), **and** this sample cannot formally rule out a small-to-moderate effect existing but falling below detection (the TOST result).
 Both are true at once.
 Full derivation in [`supplementary_robustness/03_equivalence_and_sensitivity_notes.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness).

-**Verdict: H-S2.1 not supported — account maturity does not show a detectable effect on how fast a new ad group ramps up**, reported as a well-powered non-significant association rather than a confirmed null.
+**Verdict: H-S2.1 not supported — account maturity does not show a detectable association with how fast a new ad group ramps up**, reported, per §5.2's framing, as a well-powered non-significant association rather than a confirmed null.

-### 5.3 Does the ad group's own early behavior predict its near-term growth?
+### 5.4 Does the ad group's own early behavior predict its near-term growth?
 (H-S2.2a, H-S2.2b)

 If history doesn't clearly matter, what does?
 Whether an ad group's own first 14–60 days of activity — coverage, early spend trend, CTR, CVR, ROAS — predicts how it performs afterward was tested using customer-grouped repeated splits and Leave-One-Customer-Out (LOCO) cross-validation to guard against information leakage.